Guryansh/Stock-Price-Prediction/README.md

 ## Overview

 This project utilizes a Long Short-Term Memory (LSTM) neural network to predict the closing stock prices of a company based on the previous 60 days of stock price data.
-LSTM, a type of artificial recurrent neural network architecture, is particularly effective for time series forecasting due to its ability to retain information over long periods.

 ## Authors